-This page was created to support our school community with Home Learning During Lock Down in 2020.
+This page is currently being updated to support our school community with Home Learning, in preparation, if our Lock Down in 2021 continues.

-On Monday of each week (or the first day of the working week) we will post a school newsletter.
+On Monday of each week we will post a school newsletter.
 This will be sent by 9.00am each week.
-To begin on the 20th April.
+To begin on the 23rd August.
 This weekly newsletter will keep you up to date with information from the Principal and Board of Trustees.

-Teachers will also send a weekly communication out every Monday (or the first day of the working week).
+Teachers will also send a weekly communication out every Monday.
 This communication, from your child”s classroom teacher will share with you/your child the learning tasks teachers have created in Reading, Writing and Mathematics for that week.

 Other learning challenges will be communicated via the weekly school newsletter.

-During this time we are mindful that many parents will also be working from home and that many children will be doing other learning at home.
-This may be taking on extra tasks around the home or helping out with daily farming tasks.
+During this time we are mindful that many parents will also be working from home, that is an extremely busy time on the farm especially for our Dairy Farmers and that many children may well be doing other learning at home.
+This may be taking on extra tasks around the home or helping out with daily farming tasks, looking after younger siblings.
 Every home is unique and we understand that there may be competing demands that may mean your children can’t always engage in the learning tasks set, on a daily basis.
 This is why we will be setting weekly tasks.
 At a minimum we would encourage your child to complete the Reading, Writing and Mathematics tasks.
 If this is not always manageable please keep the lines of communication up with your child’s classroom teacher.
 We are here to help and work in partnership with you to support your children.

 We have decided to use zoom as the platform for video calling the children in our classes.